Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.

 Registration options

-There are a multitude of options for UAE residents and/or individuals owning UAE assets to register both sharia and non-sharia compliant wills.
-Al Tamimi’s Private Client Services team are experts in guiding individuals on the right option for them to ensure that they have peace of mind and certainty during their lifetime and that their legacy continues beyond their life.
+There is a multitude of options for UAE residents and/or individuals owning UAE assets to register both sharia and non-sharia compliant wills.
+Al Tamimi’s Private Client Services team is experts in guiding individuals on the right option for them to ensure that they have peace of mind and certainty during their lifetime and that their legacy continues beyond their lives.
 A few of these options are outlined below.

 Abu Dhabi Civil Family Court will